 Pro: You can refinance more than once

-Under most circumstances, you can’t reconsolidate federal loans.
+Under most circumstances, you can’t consolidate federal loans more than once.
 But you can refinance them again—and it’s smart to re-evaluate your options every few years.

 Don’t assume that your federal loans have better interest rates and terms than a private lender—it’s important to compare.
 Especially if you have great credit and higher interest-rate federal loans, it’s worth it to see if you can do better through refinancing.